o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics.md

 ### Prefab Edit Mode and nested prefabs

 You can edit a nested prefab by opening the nested prefab in Prefab Edit Mode.
-In the following video, the nested prefab becomes the prefab being edited and a new entity is created within the context of the nested prefab.
+In the following video, the nested prefab is opened for editing, and a new entity is created within the context of the nested prefab.

-{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/nested-focus-mode.mp4" info="Open a nested prefab for edit in Prefab Edit Mode." autoplay="true" loop="true" width="450" >}}
+{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/nested-focus-mode.mp4" info="Open a nested prefab for edit in Prefab Edit Mode." autoplay="true" loop="true" >}}

 ## Detach a prefab instance

 When a prefab instance is detached, its link to the prefab file is broken and the prefab instance is converted to an entity.
 The hierarchy of the prefab is maintained by the new entity.
 To detach a prefab instance, **right-click** the prefab instance and select **Detach Prefab...** from the context menu, as demonstrated in the following video.

-{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/detach-prefab.mp4" info="Detach a prefab instance." autoplay="true" loop="true" width="450" >}}
+{{< video src="/images/learning-guide/tutorials/entities-and-prefabs/detach-prefab.mp4" info="Detach a prefab instance." autoplay="true" loop="true" >}}

 {{< note >}}
 A prefab instance cannot be detached when it is in Prefab Edit Mode.